Database Explorer

 SELECT * FROM `book`;

-The logic for identifying the linking column is defined by the implementation of Conventions.
-We recommend using DiscoveredConventions, which analyzes foreign keys and allows you to work seamlessly with existing table relationships.
+The logic for finding the joining column is determined by the implementation of Conventions.
+We recommend using DiscoveredConventions, which analyzes foreign keys and allows you to easily work with existing relationships between tables.

 Accessing the Child Table